Dividend Payout Ratio

 The ratio of 50% or 0.5 shows that this company has distributed 50% of its net income to its shareholders in the form of dividends.

-When the result of the dividend payout ratio is greater than 1, it tells you that a business is paying out more in dividends than it’s actually generating in earnings.
+When the result of this ratio is greater than 1, it tells you that a business is paying out more in dividends than it’s actually generating in earnings.

 This is not a sustainable practice, since it means that the company in question will be forced to use up cash reserves, sell off assets, or resort to debt in order to fund its ongoing shareholder obligations.